Family Organizing | Kids/Families

 Here is what you need to know…if you save several totes worth of your kid’s school keepsakes and other memorabilia, you might just get stuck with it forever.
 Your adult child likely will be okay with taking a few keepsake totes to their own hoe someday.
 But if you have multiple totes of keepsakes, it may be too overwhelming for them to take home.

-How To Manage & Organize all Incoming School Papers & Other Keepsakes
+How To Manage all Incoming School Papers & Other Keepsakes During The School Year

 Assign a small paperwork collection bin to each child.
-Be sure the bin is at least 9″ x 12″ to hold a standard sized piece of paper, and 6-12 inches deep.
+Be sure the bin is at least 9″ x 12″ to hold a standard-sized piece of paper, and 6-12 inches deep.
 Place this bin in an easily accessible location, a bedroom closet or a mudroom are good options.
 Have your child drop all incoming school paperwork into the bin every day after school.
 Have them immediately toss what they know they don’t want to keep.
-Let the rest of it all accumulate here.
+Let the rest of it accumulate here until the end of the school year.